tatianegercina/FinTech/02-Homework/07-SQL/Instructions/README.md

 ### Data Analysis

-It's time to identify fraudulent transactions.
-In this part of the homework assignment, you will analyze the data and then create a report to present your findings.
-You can use a Jupyter Notebook, a markdown file, or a word processor.
+Now that your data is prepared within the database, it's finally time to identify fraudulent transactions using SQL and Pandas DataFrames.
+In this part of the homework assignment, you will analyze the data and then create a report within a Jupyter Notebook file to present your findings.
 Your report should answer the following questions:

 * How can you isolate (or group) the transactions of each cardholder?